-Diplo’s Diplomats as Writers initiative draws its inspiration from the recent work of Mr Stefano Baldi, Italian diplomat and Diplo faculty member, and Ambassador Pasquale Baldocci in preparing a bibliography of books published by Italian diplomats.
+Diplo’s Diplomats as Writers initiative draws inspiration from the work of Mr Stefano Baldi, Italian diplomat and Diplo faculty member, and Ambassador Pasquale Baldocci, in preparing a bibliography of books published by Italian diplomats.

-Their research was published in a book which illustrates the considerable contributions that diplomats have made to our literary and cultural heritage.
+Their research was published in the book Through the Diplomatic Looking Glass, which illustrates the considerable contributions that diplomats have made to our literary and cultural heritage.
 At least five Nobel literature prize recipients have been diplomats!

-Baldi and Baldocci’s initiative has sparked interest in a subject unexplored up to now.
-The Italian research prompted Swiss Ambassador Jacques Rial to initiate a similar project concerning Swiss diplomat-writers, and several other countries have expressed interest and suggested new books.
+Baldi and Baldocci’s initiative has sparked interest in this unexplored topic and prompted Swiss Ambassador Jacques Rial to write the book Le Bicorne et la Plume about Swiss diplomat-writers.
+Several other countries have expressed interest and suggested new books.

 Below, you will find summaries of current activities and news about upcoming projects.
 Please contact us with ideas and suggestions for this section.

 Book: Through the Diplomatic Looking Glass (Stefano Baldi and Pasquale Baldocci)

 The research of Stefano Baldi and Pasquale Baldocci focused on books published by Italian diplomats from the post-war period to today.
 The more than 760 titles give a picture of the diverse interests that distinguish the members of the diplomatic profession.